skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 # Getting Started with Azure Networking

-Even though Skytap on Azure is running within an Azure data center, Azure treats Skytap as if it were a separate On-premises location, for network isolation purposes.
+Even though Skytap on Azure is running within an Azure data center, Azure treats Skytap as if it were a separate on-premises location, for network isolation purposes.
 To make networking more straightforward for our customers, Skytap and Microsoft Azure have partnered in the design of several common network patterns, which you can put to work in your own applications.
 Whether you need to connect your Skytap Environment to your on-premises applications, or your Azure Virtual Network (VNet), or both, there is a network topology to address your needs.

 ## Table of Contents <a name="toc"></a>